Lady Margaret Hall is situated in North Oxford, close to the Science Area and within twelve minutes walking distance from the centre of Oxford.

 The bar has access problems, as a flight of six steps has to be surmounted.
 Access is possible via the Deneke building and through the gardens.
 Access to this room is being addressed by LMH.

-There are about 40 ground floor undergraduate student bedrooms and 8 ground floor graduate student bedrooms.
-Sixty-four en-suite bedrooms at higher levels are accessible via a lift.
-One of the ground floor rooms and six of the lift accessible rooms have adjustments for wheelchair users and those with other mobility impairments, and five of these rooms have visual and vibrating fire alarms.
+There are about 40 ground floor undergraduate student bedrooms and 10 ground floor graduate student bedrooms.
+Ninety-five en-suite bedrooms at higher levels are accessible via a lift.
+Three of the ground floor rooms and six of the lift accessible rooms have adjustments for wheelchair users and those with other mobility impairments, and five of these rooms have visual and vibrating fire alarms.

 Breakfast, lunch and dinner are available in the Dining Hall on a self-service system, although once a week a formal dinner is provided for members of the College and their guests.
 Provision can be made for many diets by arrangement with the kitchen staff.
 There are also many small, shared kitchens/pantries in all the accommodation areas that permit a limited degree of self-catering.